 Parents and Carers can also report their concerns via a ClassCharts announcement.
 Concerns can also be reported by phone via the school reception on 02392 475480. and will be forwarded to the tutor / Head of House.

-Staff who are concerned about potential bullying or child on child abuse can report this via the safeguarding element of ClassCharts.
+Staff who are concerned about potential bullying or child on child abuse can report this via the safeguarding element of Edukey.

 How the school investigates allegations of bullying

 Statements will be taken from the victim and the aggressor alongside any witnesses of the event.
-Any social media evidence available will be downloaded and added to the ClassCharts safeguarding raised by this incident.
+Any social media evidence available will be downloaded and added to the Edukey safeguarding raised by this incident.
 Once statements have been taken parents and carers are informed of the incident and the level of sanction to be imposed is discussed.
 Following the statements, the school follows a restorative approach in which a meeting between the victim and aggressor will be arranged as soon as possible after the incident, taking into consideration the victim’s welfare.

 How the school records, analyses and monitors incidents of bullying

-Using our ClassCharts systems we are able to record, analyse and monitor all aspects of bullying within the school.
+Using our ClassCharts (Arbor) systems we are able to record, analyse and monitor all aspects of bullying within the school.
 Any incident which involves prejudicial language and/or behaviour is also recorded using a Prejudicial Language and Behaviour form (PLAB) which feeds into our annual report to Hampshire.
 Behaviour records are shared with the governing body at regular intervals throughout the year.

 How the school supports pupils who have been bullied, and those vulnerable to bullying